Richard Steadman: Early life and education

+Career

+Steadman moved to Lake Tahoe, California, where he practiced orthopedics, with increasing emphasis on the treatment of knee disorders.
 His first elite sports client was alpine ski racer Cindy Nelson, and in 1976 he was named chief physician for the United States Ski Team.
 In 1989, his work was recognized with his election to the U.S. National Ski Hall of Fame.

-Dr. Steadman created his non-profit Steadman Sports Medicine Research Foundation in 1988 in Lake Tahoe.
-That organization exists today as Steadman Philippon Research Institute (SPRI), which is known worldwide for its clinical research database and study of orthopaedic injuries.
-In 1990, Dr. Steadman moved to Vail, Colo., to open The Steadman Clinic and broaden the scope of his orthopaedic research work.
+Steadman created his non-profit Steadman Sports Medicine Research Foundation in 1988 in Lake Tahoe.
+In 1990, Steadman moved to Vail, Colo., to open The Steadman Clinic and broaden the scope of his orthopaedic research work.

 Accomplishments

-Steadman developed numerous techniques for knee surgery and rehabilitation that made him a world-renowned expert on sports injuries.
-He was a leading expert in the repair and rehabilitation of knee injuries.
+Steadman developed numerous techniques for knee surgery and rehabilitation that made him an expert on sports injuries.
+He was an expert in the repair and rehabilitation of knee injuries.
 He popularized microfracture knee surgery, a technique used to repair cartilage by poking tiny holes near the defective area.

-It is estimated that Dr. Steadman’s microfracture surgical procedure has been used to treat more than 500,000 patients per year worldwide.The technique has been adapted to treat other joints such as the shoulder, hip and ankle.
-The use of the microfracture procedure has allowed countless athletes of all levels to stay competitive in their sports, and its benefits can delay or even eliminate the need for more invasive procedures such as joint replacement surgery.

-The complexity of the knee and its critical importance to athletic performance persuaded Dr. Steadman to focus nearly exclusively on disorders and injuries to that joint.
+The complexity of the knee and its critical importance to athletic performance persuaded Steadman to focus nearly exclusively on disorders and injuries to that joint.
 Between 1989 and 1991, he worked to develop a treatment for a specific type of injury to the anterior cruciate ligament.
 It came to be known as the "healing response," which was designed to leverage the body's own healing potential.

-Dr. Steadman was also a pioneer in physical therapy and post-operative rehabilitation.
+Steadman was also a pioneer in physical therapy and post-operative rehabilitation.
 Though unconventional at the time, he believed it was better to move an injured joint post-surgery rather than stabilizing it with a traditional plaster cast.
-His bold idea changed the way orthopedic surgeons and physical therapy professionals treat injuries around the world.
+His idea changed the way orthopedic surgeons and physical therapy professionals treat injuries around the world.